Igbara-oke: Modern History

 Igbara-Oke was involved in many Yoruba inter-tribal wars against the Ibadan, Ijesa and Ekiti Parapo.
 Igbara-Oke rebuffed the Ogedengbe warriors and was victorious at the Akurin and Oboto wars.
-However, by the middle of 19th Century, Igbara-Oke was defeated by the Benin forces, thereby subjecting the town to Benin administration.
+However, by the middle of the 19th century, Igbara-Oke was defeated by the Benin forces, thereby subjecting the town to Benin administration.

 Administratively, Igbara-Oke is the Headquarters of Ifedore Local Government Council.
 An Agrarian town, most of the residents are farmers.
 Christianity was first introduced to Igbara-Oke in 1884.
 Also, in 1911, the first primary school was established in Igbara-Oke, with standard six.

 In 1958, Igbara-Oke became the first town to have Secondary School in Ifedore Local Government, Anglican Grammar School.
 Records also show that after Ado-Ekiti, Igbara-Oke was the next town that have standard six class in the then entire Akure Division.

 At the last count, Igbara-Oke has more than One hundred doctors (Medicine and Academics), and about fifteen professors.
 The town has produced two Vice Chancellors of World Class Universities.